-In this article, we will show you how to install and use the Post Submissions addon for WPForms.
+This tutorial will show you how to install and use the Post Submissions addon for WPForms.

-Create a Post Submissions Form
+1. Creating a Post Submissions Form

 - Author Details